lofidewanto/maven-deps-analyzer/README.md

 # Maven Dependencies Analyzer

-This project provides a command-line tool to interact with GitLab repositories and analyze Maven dependencies.
+This project provides a command-line tool to interact with Git repositories and analyze Maven dependencies.

 ## Setup

 1. Clone the repository:

     ```sh
     git clone <repository-url>
     cd maven-deps-analyzer
     ```

-2. Ensure you have Maven and Java installed.
-Set the `MAVEN_HOME` environment variable:
+.
+Build the project:

     ```sh
-    export MAVEN_HOME=/path/to/your/maven
+    ./mvnw clean package
     ```

-3. Build the project:
-    ```sh
-    mvn clean install
-    ```

 ## Running the CLI

-**You need to have at least Java 17 and Maven 3.9.x installed correctly in your working PC.**
+**You need at least Java 17 and Maven 3.9.x installed on your machine.**

-## (1) Start Spring Shell CLI with Maven
+### (1) Start Spring Shell CLI with Maven

 To start the Spring Shell CLI with Maven, run the following command: